 And that really is the key to lasting motivation.
-It’s not a one time thing that you do and then forget about.
+It’s not a one-time thing that you do and then forget about.
 It’s rather something that you must continue to work on every single day.
 As such, there really are no more excuses.
 You have more than enough ideas here to help move you to action no matter what your life, goals or current predicament.
-All that’s left is for you to commit yourself to putting these ideas into daily action.
+All that’s left is for you to commit yourself to put these ideas into daily action.

 Time to Assimilate these Concepts

 Did you gain value from this article?
 Is it important that you know and understand this topic?
 Would you like to optimize how you think about this topic?
 Would you like a method for applying these ideas to your life?

 If you answered yes to any of these questions, then I’m confident you will gain tremendous value from using the accompanying IQ Matrix for coaching or self-coaching purposes.
 This mind map provides you with a quick visual overview of the article you just read.
 The branches, interlinking ideas, and images model how the brain thinks and processes information.
 It’s kind of like implanting a thought into your brain – an upgrade of sorts that optimizes how you think about these concepts and ideas. 🙂

 Recommended IQ Matrix Bundles

 If you’re intrigued by the idea of using mind maps for self-improvement then I would like to invite you to become an IQ Matrix Member.

 If you’re new to mind mapping or just want to check things out, then register for the Free 12 Month Membership Program.
 There you will gain access to over 90 mind maps, visual tools, and resources valued at over $500.

 If, on the other hand, you want access to an ever-growing library of 100s of visual tools and resources, then check out our Premium Membership Packages.
 These packages provide you with the ultimate visual reference library for all your personal development needs.